-COURSE CODE: 16CMU403A UNIT: III (Regional Economic Co-operation) BATCH-2016-2019 merchandise unless accompanied by a certificate issued by one of its officials in the exporter's country.
-These certificates evidence that the shipment meets certain statutory or other regulations of the importing country.
+COURSE CODE: 17CCU601B UNIT: III (Regional Economic Co-operation) BATCH-2017-2020 certificates evidence that the shipment meets certain statutory or other regulations of the importing country.
 A visaed invoice is an original or copy of an invoice, which has been originally signed and/or stamped by a consulate official.